By: Rebecca Mason, RDN

 What kid doesn’t go nuts for a package of fruit snacks?
 They love them because they’re sweet, fruity and chewy.
 But what they don’t know that they’re also loaded with corn syrup, corn starch, coconut oil and dyes—and often flavored with fruit juice or fruit puree.
 Save the fruit snacks for an occasional treat and pack fresh berries, a mandarin orange or sliced kiwi instead.

-So as you’re prepping for back-to-school and stocking up on packable lunch options, beware of clever marketing and remember that just like for adults—the words “healthy” and “nutritious” on food labels can often be deceiving.
+As you’re prepping for back-to-school and stocking up on lunch options, beware of clever marketing and remember that just like for adults—the words “healthy” and “nutritious” on food labels can often be deceiving.

 Looking for more healthy lunch options for your kids?
 Here are seven more great tips, including recipes and recommended portion sizes, so your student’s lunchbox is as nutritious as can be—all school year long.